16 Cool Things To Do In Chicago (Most For Free)

 One of the lakes in Lincoln Park

-The park covers a huge area and is full of sports fields, museums, walkways, beaches, lakes and more.
+The park covers a huge area and is full of sports fields, museums, walkways, beaches, lakes, and more.
 In summer it is a great place to exercise and is very popular amongst locals looking to escape the city.

 North Avenue Beach is located right next to Lincoln Park.
-So I would recommend visiting the park before or after visiting the beach.
+So I recommend visiting the park before or after visiting the beach.

-The Lincoln Park zoo is also a very popular attraction located within the park.
+The Lincoln Park Zoo is also a very popular attraction located within the park.
 The zoo was established in 1868 and is the fourth oldest zoo in North America.

 I am generally against visiting zoos but walked through the zoo as it is totally free.
 It is also the fast way to get from one side of the park to the other at some points.
 So you may see people just walking to work or going for a run through the zoo.

-It seemed quite well maintained for a zoo and the animals looked they were cared for well.
+It seemed quite well maintained for a zoo and the animals looked like they were cared for well.
 So if you like zoos then the Lincoln Zoo may be worth a visit.

 Buckingham Fountain is a famous fountain in Grant Park that was built in 1927 and is one of the largest fountains in the world.
+It is a really beautiful fountain with water shooting over 40 meters (131 ft) into the sky.

-It is a really beautiful fountain with water shooting over 40 meters into the sky.
 The fountain is located in Grant Park close to the waterfront and attractions such as Millennium Park and the Field Museum.

 The Buckingham Fountain – featured in the intro to ‘Married with Children’

 The fountain operates from mid-April to mid-October so you will not be able to see the water shooting in winter.
 Also once the sun goes down there are light shows with music at the fountain.
-The shows happen every hour on the hour until 10:00pm.
+The shows happen every hour on the hour until 10:00 pm.

-8. The Field Museum
+8. Visit the Field Museum

 The Field Museum is a natural history museum that was established in 1893.
-It is one of the largest museums of it’s type in the world and attracts nearly 2 million visitors per year.
-In the museum you can find the largest T-Rex skeleton ever discovered and a huge range of other artifacts.
+It is one of the largest museums of its type in the world and attracts nearly 2 million visitors per year.
+In the museum, you can find the largest T-Rex skeleton ever discovered and a huge range of other artifacts.

 The Field Museum

 If you are not from Illinois then a general admission ticket will cost you 29 USD and to enter all exhibits it will cost 42 USD.
-So it is not the cheapest museum but you can save money if you buy the GoCity Pass.
+So it is not the cheapest museum but you can save money if you buy the Go City Pass.

 If you walk from the Field Museum to the Adler Planetarium there is an amazing view of the Chicago skyline and some nice grassed areas to take in the view.

-9. Art Institute of Chicago
+9. Check out the Art Institute of Chicago

 The Art Institute of Chicago was founded in 1879 and is one of the most important cultural attractions in the city.
+It is home to over 300,000 paintings from all over the world and has many famous paintings by artists such as Picasso and Van Gogh.

-Tickets cost 25 USD but it is also available on the CityPass if you would like to save some money.
+There is art from a wide range of countries, styles, and eras.
+So no matter what art you are interested in there should be something for you inside.
+Tickets cost 25 USD but it is also available on the Go City Pass if you would like to save some money.

 The Art Institute of Chicago

-The Oriental Institute Museum is a small museum dedicated to the Middle East within the University of Chicago.
-Inside you will find mummies, statues and many other artifacts from throughout the middle east.
+The Oriental Institute Museum is a small museum dedicated to the Middle East at the University of Chicago.
+Inside you will find mummies, statues, and many other interesting artifacts.
+A big benefit is that it is free to enter, although a donation is encouraged.

-During the early 1900s the Oriental Institute from Chicago University carried out many excavations in Egypt, Israel, Syria, Turkey, Iraq and Iran.
+During the early 1900s, the Oriental Institute from Chicago University carried out many excavations in Egypt, Israel, Syria, Turkey, Iraq, and Iran.
 The museum was founded in 1919 to display the discoveries of the institute.
-So most of the artifacts you see on display have been discovered by researchers from the University.

-11. University of Chicago
+11. Wander around the University of Chicago

 The University was established in 1890 and is full of amazing Gothic buildings.
 It really feels like you are in a different city when you walk around the campus with vines creeping up the walls of the grand old buildings.

-The campus is very nice to walk around but I would recommend combining it with a visit to the Oriental Institute Museum as it is located within the University.
+The campus is very nice to walk around but I recommend combining it with a visit to the Oriental Institute Museum as it is located within the University.
 The Museum of Science and Industry is also located close by so it is also worth checking out while you are in the area.

 Buildings on the Chicago University Campus